KordingLab/KordingLab.github.io/_people/konrad_kording.md

 <i class="fa fa-envelope-o"></i> `kording@upenn.edu`

 **Office**<br>
-106 Hayden Hall, 240 S 33rd St,<br>
+404B Richards, 3700 Hamilton Walk <br>
 Philadelphia, PA 19104

-[Konrad Kording](http://koerding.com/) runs the Kording lab at the University of Pennsylvania.
+[Konrad Kording](http://koerding.com/) runs his lab at the University of Pennsylvania.
-Konrad is trying to foster an environment of creativity in which important problems get solved in interesting ways and unimportant problems get solved in fun ways.
-Konrad believes in the role of playful approaches towards science.
-He also believes that ultimately we need to solve important medical problems.
-His lab focuses on Big Data approaches to neuroscience and really anything.
-Massive amounts of data exist in neuroscience and work in the lab is focused on making sense out of such datasets (and obtaining such sets).
+Konrad is interested in the question of how the brain solves the credit assignment problem and similarly how we should assign credit in the real world (through causality).
+In extension of this main thrust he is interested in applications of causality in biomedical research.
+Konrad has trained as student at ETH Zurich with Peter Konig, as postdoc at UCL London with Daniel Wolpert and at MIT with Josh Tenenbaum.
+After a decade at Northwestern University he is now PIK professor at UPenn.